 “Hilda” transformed into a boss called the Lahmia Queen, but luckily the natural enemy of the snake-woman is the pirate, and Leila broke in, followed by the others.
 Leila even implies she was spying through the door, as she knows the monster is a snake before breaking in.
 Spying on your teammate’s sex lives: it’s for their own good.

-As the battle began, we were treated to the major boss theme for the first time in the game (ironically titled “Battle A” with the minor boss theme as “Battle B”).
+As the battle began, we were treated to the major boss theme for the first time in the game (ironically titled “Battle A,” with the minor boss theme as “Battle B”).
 The Lahmia Queen really deserved the new music.
 She thrashed us like more or less no other in the course of the marathon so far, thanks to her status effect causing spells.
 Now, we’re not fools about status effects.
 We had been training Esuna, the spell that clears semi-permanent status effects.
-This was important, because Esuna is the only way to cure the Stone (petrification) effect, but you have to get Esuna to level 5.
+This was important, because Esuna is the only way to cure the Stone (petrification) effect, but you have to get Esuna to level 5 before it will work on Stone.
 The trouble was, we had never bothered with Basuna, the spell that clears temporary status effects, reasoning that they never do so much harm that we couldn’t overcome them.
 The Lahmia Queen proved us very wrong (though we never met anyone quite as disruptive after her).
 She confused the party en masse and caused Sleep until the party was pretty much unconscious all the time.
 We were finally saved by Guy the Great.
 Guy no like pretty snake women.
 Guy is mature and sexually responsible.
 Unlike certain people that will remain unnamed, Guy knows when to keep it in his pants.